movermeyer/i18n_test/README.md

 # i18n_test

-Each test is in a separate branch
+This is a test of the interaction between fallbacks and symbol values in translation files.